IreneTerrone/SIR/ReadME.md

 variable(s) is (are) affected by a specific event.
 For more details we refer to (Marsan et al. 1995).

+To define the rate of the transition there are different way that differentiate transitions into two groups.

+#### Standard Transition

-Therefore, as represented in figure , we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected, and recovered individuals respectively), and one transition for each possible event (i.e., *Infection* and *Recovery*).
+As represented in figure, we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected, and recovered individuals respectively), and one transition for each possible event (i.e., *Infection* and *Recovery*).
+At each transition is associated a negative exponential distribution which represent the firing rate of the transition, and its rate is expressed with the Mass Action law.
+The rate of the Mass Action can be written directly inside the GUI as shown in the figure.
 Finally, we save the PN model as a file with extension *.PNPRO* .

 <img src="./Images/SIRPNPRO.png" alt="\label{fig:SIR_PN} Petri Net representation of the SIR model." width="1327" />
 <p class="caption">